YottaDB/YDBDoc/MultiLangProgGuide/programmingnotes.rst

   Ctrl-C handler (if one exists) and if that call returns, exits with a -1 return code.
 Also, if a call-in is done in this environment and the M code uses either the CENABLE or NOCENABLE device parameters, those parameters are IGNORED.
-In M mode with a mumps executable, behavior is as documented in the `M Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_.
+In M mode with a yottadb executable, behavior is as documented in the `M Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_.
 - :code:`SIGUSR1` – As YottaDB uses this signal to asynchronously execute the M code in the `$zinterrupt intrinsic special variable